ColColonCleaner/DNDTools/README.md

   + For NPCs they are always white regardless of highlight/coloring.
 + **Initiative.**
   + Minis can either roll initiative automatically with 'Initiative Mod' or enter it manually in 'Initiative Value' if rolling is disabled.
 'Initiative Value' resets to 100 each time initiative ends.
+  + By default initiative minis must be in the center of the table, over the map zone.
+The OneWorld map zone bounds are used for this.
+If OneWorld is not available the default 'Custom Rectangle' table map bounds are used.
+This feature can be toggled with 'Init Table Only' in the right-click menu.
   + Initiative Mod is used to break ties, followed by mini name.
 This isn't *fully* accurate to 5e but it's close enough to the actual rule.
   + PCs are displayed on the injector's UI with a red bar, NPCs with a grey one.
   + Current initiative position is tracked with an arrow in the notes and a light grey highlight on the UI.